AzureMentor/microsoft-graph-docs/concepts/outlook-immutable-id.md

 If you've already got a database filled with thousands of regular IDs, you can migrate those IDs to immutable format using the [translateExchangeIds](/graph/api/user-translateexchangeids?view=graph-rest-beta) function.
 You can provide an array of up to 1000 IDs to be translated into a target format.

+> [!NOTE]
-> **Note:** You can also use `translateExchangeIds` to migrate Exchange Web Services applications to Microsoft Graph.
+> You can also use `translateExchangeIds` to migrate Exchange Web Services applications to Microsoft Graph.

 ### Example